We may earn commission from affiliate links →

 - Narona Archaeological Museum

-- Check out the Trsteno Arboretum and the Game of Throne film locations.
+- Check out the Trsteno Arboretum and the Game of Thrones film locations.
 Book this guided Game of Thrones walking tour to transport yourself to King’s Landing.

 - Perhaps some wine tasting in Komarna or lunch at Rizman winery